scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** 1 minute.
 - **Damage Type:** force

 Magically enchant your weapon to fire a burst of energy with your next attack.
 You gain _Reach 1_ for the duration of the spell.
 On your next attack the target creature makes a Strength save instead of rolling defense.
-On hit, all physical damage dealt by the attack is converted to force damage and you deal an extra wound die of force damage with the attack.
+On hit, all physical damage dealt by the attack is converted to force damage and you add 0/1 in force damage with the attack.
 After you make the attack the spell ends.

-Your reach increases by 1 and you add a wound die to the damage for every level cast above 1st.
+Your reach increases by 1 and you add 0/1 in force damage for every level cast above 1st.

 #### Thunderclap
 *1st level*